thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Attenuation characterization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Attenuation was measured with the standard narrowband substitution technique
+Attenuation is measured with the standard narrowband substitution technique
 [AIUM1995,Madsen1999]_.
 Attenuation, the rate of decrease in amplitude with
 depth, *z* of the amplitude, *A*, of an pressure pulse is assumed to be linearly
 proportional to the amplitude of the pulse,